exokitxr/webmr-docs-old/docs/sdksetup.md

 # Setting up the SDK

+   * Clone the repo from [here](https://github.com/webmixedreality/exokit).

-   * Clone the repo.
-Start the server, open URL in exokit.
-Edit the source files, and it should hotload changes.
+   * Start the server, and open a URL in exokit.

+   * From there go ahead and edit the source files, and it should hotload changes.